alyaqasrina/Group-Project-2-Final-Exam-/README.md

 3) <h3> Authorization </h3>
     <h5> Methods Used or Implemented: </h5>
-    Controller: AuthController.php

-The registration method handles user input, validates it, and then saves the new user to the database.

     * Role-based access control (RBAC)
     * Session checks to ensure users have appropriate roles to access resources
     * Middleware pattern to handle authorization checks